redimp/otterwiki-documentation/examples/syntax highlighting.md

 A code block is fenced with three backticks `` ``` `` on the line before and after the code block.
 To add syntax highlighting specify the language next to the backticks of the first line, e.g.

-A fenced code block with langeuage yaml, like
+A fenced code block with language yaml, like

     ```yaml
     version: '3'